 OneWorld is responsible for initial scoping and assessment of three African countries – Mozambique, Mauritius and Seychelles, and to conduct climate risk and vulnerability assessments, economic risk profiling, capacity development, training workshops, adaptation assessments and climate finance mapping, as well as assisting countries with the process of prioritising climate change projects/interventions.

 This programme will produce relevant analysis and information that will strengthen the quality of the selected country programmes.
-To ensure that the technical support offered to countries is responsive to the needs of stakeholders, support will be tailored to the varying national capabilities and circumstances of the countries participating in the programme.
+To ensure that the technical support offered to countries is responsive to the needs of stakeholders, support is tailored to the varying national capabilities and circumstances of the countries participating in the programme.